In this article, you will learn all about:

 It is necessary to fill out the dispute form for all unauthorized or suspicious transactions.
 Any transaction dispute needs to be reported to the Bank in writing within 60 days from the date of the disputed transaction.

 While Banks can approve your cards online, provide you with insurance or loan with a phone call but when you need them the most, they will surely ask you to do some manual work.
 When it comes down to money, they are not so user friendly.
-You can find CDF form on the bank’s website.
+You can find the CDF form on the bank’s website.

 As you can see below, I have filled out details of all 4 transactions and ticked the unauthorized dispute option from all the dispute options available.
-There are many dispute option available.
+There are many dispute options available.
 You can choose the appropriate dispute reason according to the fraud that occurs with you.

 Once you fill out this CDF (cardholder dispute form), take a scan of the form and email it to the mentioned address at the bottom of the form.